aremath/hmc-reconciliation-graph/docs/README.md

-# dtldiameter

-Note that all of the included code was created using Python 2.7.
-Users wishing to run these programs on a later version of Python may experience errors.
+This code is for Python version 2.7.

 ## How to use DTLReconGraph.py